Kitsuneez/expense-tracking/README.md

 It makes use of different APIs such as google and AWS DynamoDB.

 I will not be going in depth on how to set up the google account and AWS DynamoDB as it is only for personal purposes and not for commercial use.

+Remember to create credential.json, you can get the credentials from the google workspace OAuth 2.0 Client ID